 9 – Decision.

-The 9th card represent the alchemical process called Separation.
+The 9th card represents the alchemical process called Separation.

 The making of two opposite components separate from each other.
 Often alternated with the conjunction process.